spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/3-what-are-batch-jobs.md

 ![SCDF Task Orchestration](images/SCDF-task-orchestration.png)
 Once you have written your batch application using Spring Batch and Spring Cloud Task how do we orchestrate the launching of the application?
 This is where Spring Cloud Data Flow can help.
-Spring Cloud Data Flow allows a user to launch a batch application via an ad-hoc request or a scheduler.
+Spring Cloud Data Flow allows a user to launch a batch application via an ad-hoc request or a batch-job scheduler.
-More over you can launch your batch applications on the following platforms:
+Moreover you can launch your batch applications on the following platforms:

 - Cloud Foundry
 - Kubernetes
 - local server

 Spring Cloud Dataflow allows you to launch or schedule the launch of your batch app via the UI, a RESTful api, or the Spring Cloud Data Flow Shell.

+## Next Steps

+If your interested in writing and deploying your first batch processing application, take a look at our [Batch Developer Guides](%currentPath%/batch-developer-guides/).